CodeLKL/BSM/README.md

-# Geometric Brownian Motion Simulation (GBM)
+# Brownian Motion (BM)

-This Python program demonstrates Geometric Brownian Motion (GBM), a model often used to simulate stock prices in financial mathematics.
+This Python program demonstrates Brownian Motion(BM) and other motion like Geometric Brownian Motion etc, a model often used to simulate stock prices in financial mathematics.

 ## Table of Contents
 - [Introduction](#introduction)